particle-iot/docs/src/content/reference/developer-tools/jtag.md

 | 0.0.6 | 2020-04-29 | Initial Release for Tracker |
 | 0.0.7 | 2020-12-22 | Required with Device OS 3.0.0-rc.1 and later, works with earlier Device OS |

 The 0.0.7 version is required to is 3.0.0-rc.1 and later.
 It will be upgraded OTA if required.
-The 0.0.7 version is compatible with all versions of Tracker Device OS, so you do not need to revert back to 0.0.6 to use Device OS 2.0.x or 1.5.4.
+Prior to Device OS 3.0.0, the NCP was not used on the Tracker, so it is not necessary to downgrade, even when going back to Device OS 2.x or 1.5.4.